Greek constitutional amendment of 1986: Constitutional proposals & debate

-In contrast with the constitutional violations raised in Sartzetakis' election, PASOK's procedure in proposing constitutional amendments was under the constitution.
-However, the surprising announcement of constitutional reform under already tense political conditions and the limited input from constitutional scholars on the nature of amendments increased the possibility of the crisis becoming widespread.
-Andreas Papandreou's proposals were designed to ease future changes to the constitution in Article 110, required amendments to be approved by a parliamentary majority in one rather than two successive parliaments and reducing the powers of the President.
-While the former proposal was eventually abandoned due to its controversial nature, Papandreou was determined to eliminate the presidential powers.
-His argument was the hypothetical case of an activist president, mimicking the tendency of kings of Greece to intervene in the political life since the creation of the modern Greek state.
-PASOK minister Anastasios Peponis introduced the constitutional amendment package to the Parliament with the following argument:
+In contrast with the constitutional violations raised during Sartzetakis' election, PASOK's procedure in proposing constitutional amendments was constitutional.
+However, the surprising announcement of constitutional reform amidst tense political conditions with limited input from constitutional scholars increased the possibility of the crisis intensifying.
+An additional constitutional amendment was added following the controversial presidential vote: the removal of a secret ballot for president.
+Papandreou's proposals were designed to ease future changes to the constitution in Article 110, requiring amendments to be approved by a parliamentary majority in one rather than two successive parliaments and reducing the powers of the president.
+While the former proposal was eventually abandoned due to its controversial nature, he was determined to eliminate presidential powers.
+His argument was the hypothetical case of an activist president, mimicking the tendency of kings of Greece to intervene in political life since the creation of the modern Greek state.
+PASOK minister Anastasios Peponis introduced the constitutional amendment package to parliament with the following argument:

 Invoking the lack of use of some provisions, their lack of implementation is by no means an argument to keep them in the current constitution.
 The question is what is our guiding principle?
 When provisions directly or indirectly contradict the principle of popular sovereignty, we object to them. [...]
 We support that the president is neither directly appointed by nor elected by the people.
 We are not a presidential, we are a parliamentary democracy.
 It is not the president who resorts to the people, so that the people deliver a verdict by majority voting.
 It is the legitimate government.
 It is the political parties.
 If the president resorts to the people, then he inevitably either sides with one party against others or attempts to substitute himself for the parties and impose his own solution.
 Nevertheless, as soon as he attempts to substitute himself for the parties and impose his own solution, then he embarks upon the formation of his own decisions of governmental nature.
 Then the government, directly or indirectly, fully or partially, is abolished.